emullier/NTDS_team51_BrainNetworks/README.md

 ###  Team
-Claudia Bigoni

-Giorgia Evangelista

-Emeline Mullier
+Our group is composed of 4 PhD students in Neurosciences:

-Joan Rue
+Claudia Bigoni, Giorgia Evangelista, Emeline Mullier, Joan Rue